Quick Verdict

 4. The Ordinary Niacinamide 10% + Zinc 1% -- First Serum to Add ($6)

 Add when: Your 3-step routine is a consistent daily habit.
-This is the safest first active for any skin type.
+This is a practical first active for oily, combination, and many normal skin routines.

 Check Price on Amazon